TressaPark/7-Project-1-APPetite/README.md

         On the command line, a simple "git merge --abort" will do this for you.
 In case you've made a mistake while resolving a conflict and realize this only after completing the merge, you can still easily undo it: just roll back to the commit before the merge happened with "git reset --hard " and start over again.

 ## Learning Objectives
-    You will be employer-competitive if you are able to:
+    Our team will be employer-competitive if we are able to:
-    * Speak technically about a feature you implemented in your project
+    * Speak technically about a feature we implemented in our project
     * Explain and execute git branching workflow in a collaborative project
     * Resolve merge conflicts
     * Explain agile software development
     * Design, build, and deploy a client-side web application using GitHub Pages
-    * Prepare a professional presentation and repository README for your project
+    * Prepare a professional presentation and repository README for our project

 ## Helpful Links
     * [Agile Methodology](https://en.wikipedia.org/wiki/Agile_software_development)
     * [Git Branching](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows)
     * [Learn Enough Git to Be Dangerous](https://www.learnenough.com/git-tutorial/getting_started)

+## Markdown
     Markdown is a way to style text on the web.
-You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
+You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things that can be done with Markdown.
 Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like # or *.

     You can use Markdown most places around GitHub: